Frequently Asked Questions

 Most importantly, people should become aware of assisted living communities and nursing homes within their community.
-Getting to know the people on staff and the services offered well in advance of need will make the decision process and transition much easier for both the prospective resident and family.
+Getting to know the people on staff and available services offered well in advance of need will help make the decision process and transition much easier for both the prospective resident and family.
 We also recommend touring facilities before you need them.
-Contact us to visit GSL Strongsville or any of our assisted or independent living communities.
+Sign up for a tour of GSL Strongsville or any of our assisted or independent living communities today.
 [Back to Top]

 Who lives in assisted living communities?

 Assisted living is generally for those seniors who choose to leave, or can no longer manage, a household on their own, but who do not need the intensive, 24-hour complex medical care of a traditional long-term care nursing facility.
 [Back to Top]